 After you’ve established a big-picture vision for your product, the next step in your plan should be to use that vision to determine a series of high-level objectives, specific things you want your product to accomplish.

-Our free product roadmap book discusses this important strategic step in detail, but to give you an idea of what we mean by product goals, you might determine that the most important things your product could achieve would be to capture a new type of user persona, and to increase the lifetime value of each customer.
+You might determine that the most important thing your product could achieve would be to capture a new type of user persona and to increase the lifetime value of each customer.

 Another way of thinking of these product goals is as key success metrics for your product—a way of gauging whether your product strategy is working or needs adjusting.